zalerion/rpi-multiroom-setup/README.md

 * for multiroom speakers: dsp e.g for active 2-way speaker

 ### Planned
+* testing/setting up new ALSA audio grab for snapserver.
-* selection of audio output
+* selection of audio output (a hat will be selected, but HDMI/Headphones might be problematic)
+* better defaults for hdmi
 * setup hostname
 * setup wifi
 * setup automatic reboot